 - Some people today worry that robots and artificial intelligence will take away jobs from people.
 H.G.Wells didn’t have a reason to worry about that, but it might help your students understand his concerns.

 - Wells sees serious consequences from the gap between the haves and the have nots which was very evident in his day.
 Have things improved?
-See an article from the New York Times on global wealth distribution and a chart-rich discussion of U.S. wealth inequality from a University of California sociologist.
+See a chart-rich discussion of U.S. wealth inequality from a University of California sociologist.
 Set aside plenty of time to analyze and understand the charts — it’s a great visual literacy lesson as well as a good way to apply math skills.
 Once students have digested the data, discuss whether this is a problem, as Wells believed.